CitiesSkylinesMods/DocumentationWiki/Writerside/topics/General.md

 #### Apply AI changes right away

-> This option was previously called **Customisations come in to effect immediately** and has been completely removed in
+> This option was previously called **Customizations come in to effect immediately** and has been completely removed in
 > TM:PE 11.6.5.1 (changes will always come in to effect immediately now).

 * If enabled, the routes of _existing_ vehicles will be recalculated (from their current position) whenever you alter: